connorrothschild/v4/src/routes/post/automation-scrollytell.md

 First, we’re creating the plot object.
 Because we have the command `add <- input$scr` **inside** the function `renderPlotly`, our plot object will be dynamically updated along with `input$scr`.

-This makes more sense when you connect it to the ui.
-In our ui function, we include a `scrolly_container` from the scrollytell package.
+This makes more sense when you connect it to the UI.
+In our `ui` function, we include a `scrolly_container` from the scrollytell package.
 Within that, we make our `outputId` correspond to the name of our updating input (in this case, _scr_).